Lamarcke/Jakan/README.md

 **PS**: This should only happen in versions prior to `1.0`.
 Make sure the build methods are being called in the correct order if you are on latter versions.

+## Javascript usage

+The library works the same when using plain Javascript.
+You just won't get the Typescript goodies.
+Still, LSP-based editors (like VS Code) and IDEs should be able to instrospect the `index.d.ts` file and provide you with some basic type hinting.

 ### Project status